 Yet another factor is how the wheels work with the bike.
 It's all well and good to evaluate wheels in isolation but there's plenty of research now (ENVE has been a leading proponent of this) that says that the pairing of bike and wheel can be a more significant factor than the wheel itself.
 Given Sky's tendency to sweat the small stuff, I'm guessing that they know that the HED H3 works just fine thanks with their Pinarello TT bikes.
 Anecdotally, Wiggins always seems to use this wheel, so there may be a factor of preference at play as well.

 Cancellara was third in the TT, using a Bontrager Aeolus 7 front (he may have been using an Aeolus 9 - it's a bit hard to tell).
-In any case, whether 9 or 7, Bontrager's data shows that the wheel Cancellara used is really good at the 5 to 12 degree angles that you often see when you're going fast.
+In any case, whether 9 or 7, Bontrager's data shows that the wheel Cancellara used is really good at the narrow angles that you often see when you're going fast.
 Anecdotally, Cancellara seems to always use this kind of wheel (he used 808 fronts an awful lot when he was on Zipp sponsored teams), so again we see that there might be some personal preference.